The Motivation Myth: When Motivation Isn’t Motivation

 Not because I consciously believe it.

-Trauma → pivot → clarity → action → success.
+Fear → pivot → clarity → action → success.

-• I didn’t choose that pattern.
+I didn’t choose that pattern.
+I adapted through it.

-My nervous system learned: “When you feel anxiety, you pivot.
-And your pivots work.”
+My nervous system learned: When you feel anxiety, you pivot.
+And your pivots work.

-So now?
-Even when inspiration shows up… Anxiety tries to “help.”
+So now, even when inspiration shows up, anxiety tries to help.

-“Oh great, Jenn’s inspired!
-Let’s sprinkle some unnecessary panic on top so this pivot comes out perfect.”
+“Oh great,” it says.
+“Jenn’s inspired.
+Let’s add some panic so this pivot comes out right.”

 It was trying to serve me.
 But it was actually stalling me.

-And once I saw that, TRULY saw it, everything shifted.
+Once I truly saw that, everything shifted.

 The CALM Turn: Returning to Myself